makerdao/community/governance/polls/MIP10c9-SP14 - Whitelist Yearn Finance on YFIUSD Oracle - November 30, 2020.md

 Note: This subproposal has been submitted under the informal weekly cycle rather than the MIP3 Governance Cycle due to inconsistencies between MIP10 and MIP3 and to avoid delaying progress in the oracles domain until MIP10 can be amended.

-This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on
+This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, November 30 at 16:00 UTC.

-30, November at 16:00 UTC.
+**This is a binary vote.
+In a binary vote, you may vote for a single option.
+You should vote for the option which you prefer.
+Alternatively, if you would accept either of the two options and have no preference between them, you should abstain.**

 ## Review